confluentinc/sts-retail-genai-workshop/README.md

 </div>

 4. Click **Begin Configuration**.
-5. Choose your preferred Cloud Provider (AWS, GCP, or Azure), region, and availability zone.
+5. Choose GCP as preferred Cloud Provider, region (us-central1), and availability zone.
 6. Specify a **Cluster Name**.
 For the purpose of this lab, any name will work here.

 <div align="center" padding=25px>